twalpole/user_impersonate2/README.md

 ## Overview

-`user_impersonate` allows staff users to impersonate normal users: to see what they see and to only do what they can do.
+`user_impersonate2` allows staff users to impersonate normal users: to see what they see and to only do what they can do.

 This concept and code was extracted from [Engine Yard Cloud](http://www.engineyard.com/products/cloud),